-At least one upper-level course that includes professional skills generally regarded as necessary for effective and responsible participation in the legal profession.
-Courses that satisfy this requirement will be designated (PS) on the upper-class course list during registration.
+A student must complete at least one upper level course that includes professional skills generally regarded as necessary for effective and responsible participation in the legal profession.
+Courses that satisfy this requirement will be designated (PS) on the upperclass course list during registration.